raydac/jprol/README.md

 ## Example application

-I have writtern some small exampleto show how to use the engine in bounds of a Java application.
-It is a GUI version of Conway's Life game where [all business rules for colony described in prolog](/examples/java/jprol-example-life/src/main/java/com/igormaznitsa/jprol/example/life/LifeLibrary.java).
+For demo I have written a small GUI application.
+It is a version of Conway's Life game where [all business rules for colony described in prolog part](/examples/java/jprol-example-life/src/main/java/com/igormaznitsa/jprol/example/life/LifeLibrary.java).

 ![Conway's life with JProl](/art/jprol-example-life.png)